hassan-ademola/seating-arrangement/README.md

 # seating-arrangement

-- Create a config to py file and declare your variables client_id, and client_secret
+- Create a config.py file and declare your variables client_id, and client_secret